schoeberl/librelane/docs/source/glossary.md

 [METRICS2.1](https://github.com/ieee-ceda-datc/datc-rdf-Metrics4ML#metrics21-naming-convention)

-    A naming convention for {term}`metrics` of a design used by {term}`OpenROAD` and LibreLane 2+.
+    A naming convention for {term}`metrics` of a design used by {term}`OpenROAD` and LibreLane.
 LibreLane is responsible for extracting and naming metrics in a 2.1-compliant format from tools other than OpenROAD.

 LEF